RedTrioVirus/HitboxClass/README.md

 A custom ID for the hitbox if wanted.
 Defaults to the current server time using workspace:GetServerTimeNow().

 ### VelocityPrediction : boolean?
 Turns velocity prediction on or off from the beginning.
-It's on by default.
+Defaults to on.

 # Dot Product Requirement